The Detroit Zoological Society helps save wildlife locally, nationally and internationally through a comprehensive program that includes:

 The Detroit Zoological Society supports important research conducted by Chipangali Wildlife Trust’s research staff on the duikers (forest antelopes) of sub-Saharan Africa and on leopards, cheetahs and brown hyenas in Zimbabwe as well as the conservation and care of animals at Chipangali Wildlife Orphanage in Zimbabwe.

 Since 2011, the Detroit Zoological Society staff has worked with the United States Fish and Wildlife Service, the Shiawassee National Wildlife Refuge (NWR), and students at University of Michigan Flint to help conserve Blanding’s turtles which are endangered and listed as a species of Special Concern by the Michigan Department of Natural Resources.
 At Shiawassee NWR, few young turtles were observed in the population, and it was realized that increasing numbers of raccoons were eating turtle eggs and young.
-DZS and its partners initiated a “head start” program for young Blanding’s turtles.
+DZS and its partners initiated a head-start program for young Blanding’s turtles.
 Eggs collected from nests at Shiawassee NWR are hatched at the Detroit Zoo, and young Blanding’s turtles are raised at the Zoo until they are old enough to be less susceptible to raccoon predation.
 More than 100 turtles have been released since 2012.
 UM Flint graduate students attach radio-tracking devices to the turtles to locate them and assess the success of the head-starting program.
-The DZS’s Center for Zoo Animal Welfare is conducting a study on turtle personalities as an aspect of compassionate conservation.
+The DZS’s Center for Zoo and Aquarium Animal Welfare and Ethics is conducting a study on turtle personalities as an aspect of compassionate conservation.
 Compassionate conservation fully considers the needs of individual animals in conservation research and practice.
 This study considers how a turtle’s shyness or boldness, for example, may affect survival.
-For now, the Blanding’s turtles at the Detroit Zoo are managed in a special, off-exhibit area, but Blanding’s turtles can be seen at the Belle Isle Nature Center.

 Reptile Species Survival Plan® (SSP) Programs